seasoncloud/Alleloscope/README.md

 Chi-Yun Wu, Zhang Lab, University of Pennsylvania

 ## Description
-Alleloscope is a method for allele-specific copy number estimation that can be applied to single cell DNA and ATAC sequencing data (separately or in combination), allowing for integrative multi-omic analysis of allele-specific copy number and chromatin accessibility for the same cell.
+Alleloscope is a method for allele-specific copy number estimation that can be applied to single cell DNA and ATAC sequencing data (separately or in combination).
+Allele-specific estimation allows for the more accurate delineation of copy number states and the detection of subclonal copy-neutral loss-of-heterozygosity and mirrored CNA events.
+On scATAC-seq data, Alleloscope allows integrative multi-omic analysis of allele-specific copy number and chromatin accessibility for the same cell.

 For more information about the method, please check out the [paper](https://doi.org/10.1101/2020.10.23.349407).
 <br/>